Try Crispy Baked Tofu Bowls with sweet potatoes and kale for a hearty and satisfying vegan dinner.

 Then, spread pecan halves on a rimmed baking sheet and bake about 7 minutes, or until they have a strong, nutty aroma.
 Check the nuts often in the final minutes.
 They can burn easily.

 How to Serve This Recipe

 Now, each component of these Baked Tofu Harvest Bowls is ready to go and it's time to assemble.

-Divide the cooked farro, sautéed sweet potatoes and kale, and crispy tofu pieces between bowls.
+Divide the cooked farro, sautéed sweet potatoes and kale, and tofu pieces between bowls.
 Drizzle with sauce and garnish with toasted pecans and dried cherries or cranberries if you want.
 (Trust me, you want.)